Rainbow flag: LGBT (Lesbian, Gay, Bisexual, Transgender) Pride (1978)

-The removed colors stood for sexuality (pink) and art/magic (turquoise).
+The color pink stood for sexuality and turquoise stood for art/magic.

 During the 1980s, a black stripe representing AIDS victims was added to the bottom of a rainbow flag as a seventh color and named the "Victory Over AIDS" flag.

-At various times other colors have been introduced to modify the flag design by Gilbert Baker, including black-and-brown for people of color in 2017, and white-pink-blue for transgender and queer people in 2019.
+In the late 2010s, the 1978 Pride flag by Gilbert Baker was annexed with separate flags containing additional colors representing individual segments of the LGBT community: in 2017, a collaboration between the Philadelphia Office of LGBT Affairs and the Tierney Agency added a brown and a black stripe at the top of the Pride flag to symbolize black and brown people of color, naming the design the "More Color, More Pride" (aka "Philly Pride") flag; and in 2018, the "Progress Pride" flag by Daniel Quasar incorporated the black and brown stripes of the Philly Pride flag, and colors of the 1999 transgender flag by Monica Helms, as a chevron on the Pride flag symbolizing queer, trans, and people of color.
+However, unlike the Gilbert Baker flag, transgender flag, and "More Color, More Pride" flag designs which are in the public domain, the Progress Pride flag is copyrighted and fees are paid to Quasar for commercial duplication and sales of his design.

 Basque nationalism (1978)

 The leftist Herri Batasuna party used a rainbow version of the Ikurriña (Basque national flag) from 1978 until it was dissolved in 2001.

 Jewish Autonomous Oblast (1996)

 Another variation of rainbow flag is used by Jewish Autonomous Oblast, situated in the Far Eastern Federal District of Russia, by the Chinese border.
 Proportions 2:3.
 Adopted first of October 1996.

 The Jewish Autonomous Oblast has a flag with a seven-colour rainbow.
 The number of colours is meant to symbolize the seven-branched Jewish Menorah.
 Its colours are slightly different from the basic spectral colours, with gold in place of yellow, vivid blue instead of light blue, and indigo as dark blue.
 In 2013, the flag was checked according to the Russian gay propaganda law.
 JAO flag was confirmed as safe because of white background, white borders to the stripes and the seventh (light blue) colour.